emilyqi01/Association-of-PCSK9-and-T2D-RG/README.md

 This folder contains scripts for preprocessing the raw genetic and phenotypic data.

-- `deal_raw_data.sh`: Shell script to clean and preprocess the raw data files.
+- `deal_raw_data.sh`: Shell script to preprocess the raw data files.
 - `lipid_data_transformation_and_visualization.R`: R script for transforming lipid phenotype data and visualizing distributions.
 - `process_and_visualize_genetic_data.R`: R script to process genetic data and generate visual summaries.